MoffKalast/onewiretemp/README.md

-# EZ-PKG One Wire Temperature Widget
+# One Wire Temperature Driver
-EZ-Map package for displaying temperature readings.